OpenDSA/OpenDSA/RST/en/Bounds/BoundState.rst

 .. distributed under an MIT open source license.

 .. avmetadata::
+   :title: State Space Lower Bounds Proofs
    :author: Cliff Shaffer
+   :institution: Virginia Tech
    :requires:
    :satisfies:
    :topic: Lower Bounds
    :keyword: Lower Bounds Proofs; State Space Lower Bounds
+   :naturallanguage: en
+   :programminglanguage: N/A
+   :description: Introduces the concept of a state space for use in finding the lower bound for a problem.
+Uses the problem of finding the min and max values in an unsorted list together as an example.

 State Space Lower Bounds Proofs
 ===============================